 In addition to the extended 45 day requirement for group exit incentives or other employment termination programs, each employee who is offered participation in such a group program must receive an additional written notice laying out the following:

-the ages of all employees in the same job classification or organizational unit who are not eligible or selected for the program.
+- The ages of all employees in the same job classification or organisational unit who are not eligible or selected for the program

-Last, because consideration for a waiver must be in addition to anything of value to which the employee is already entitled, payment of severance benefits is not adequate consideration for a waiver if the employee was already entitled to those payments under company policy.
+Lastly, because consideration for a waiver must be in addition to anything of value to which the employee is already entitled; payment of severance benefits is not adequate consideration for a waiver if the employee was already entitled to those payments under company policy.

-One of the statutory defences to a claim under the ADEA is where age is a bona fide occupational qualification (“BFOQ”) reasonably necessary to the operation of a business.
-To prove that age is a “bona fide occupational qualification,” the employer must prove that:
+One of the statutory defences to a claim under the ADEA is where age is a bona fide occupational qualification (“BFOQ”) reasonable necessary to the operation of a business.
+To prove that age is a “bona fide occupational qualification” the employer must prove that:

 In addition to the BFOQ defence, the ADEA also contains the following four exemptions from a claim of age discrimination:

-where the employer has good cause to discipline or discharge the employee.
+- Where the employer has a good cause to discipline or discharge the employee

-Finally, in Gross v.
-FBL Financial Services, 129 S. Ct.
+Finally, in Gross v FBL Financial Services, 129 S. Ct.
 2343 (2009), the Supreme Court held that the burden-shifting analysis available in so-called mixed-motive cases under Title VII does not apply to claims of age discrimination under the ADEA.
 In Gross, a plaintiff raised a “mixed motive” claim by presenting evidence that the employer’s decision to reassign him was motivated in part by his age.
-The district court applied the Price Waterhouse v.
-Hopkins, 490 U.S. 228 (1989), burden-shifting analysis for mixed-motive cases under Title VII by instructing the jury to find in favour of the plaintiff if he proved by a preponderance of the evidence that his age was a motivating factor in the employer’s decision, and the employer could not prove that it would have taken the same adverse action regardless of plaintiff’s age.
-The employer challenged the jury instruction, arguing that a mixed motive instruction was not warranted where plaintiff did not show direct evidence that age was a motivating factor.
+The district Court applied the Price Waterhouse v Hopkins, 490 U.S. 228 (1989), burden-shifting analysis for mixed-motive cases under Title VII by instructing the jury to find in favour of the plaintiff if he proved by a preponderance of the evidence that his age was a motivating factor in the employer’s decision, and the employer could not provide that it would have taken the same adverse action regardless of the plaintiff’s age.
+The employer challenged the jury instruction, arguing that a mixed motive instruction was not warranted where the plaintiff did not show direct evidence that age was a motivating factor.
 The Supreme Court vacated this decision.
-Comparing Title VII’s text to the ADEA’s, the Court found that, “[u]nlike Title VII, the ADEA’s text [which makes adverse employment decisions unlawful if they are taken “because of “ an individual’s age] does not provide that a plaintiff may establish discrimination by showing that age was simply a motivating factor."
+Comparing Title VII’s text to the ADEA’s, the Court found that, “[u]nlike Title VII, the ADEA’s text [which makes adverse employment decisions unlawful if they are taken “because of “ an individual’s age] does not provide that a plaintiff may establish discrimination by showing that age was simply a motivating factor”.
 Gross, 129 S. Ct. at 2349.
-Thus, the district court's jury instruction improperly applied the Price Waterhouse Title VII burden-shifting standard to plaintiff’s ADEA age discrimination claim.
+Thus, the district Court’s jury instruction improperly applied the Price Waterhouse Title VII burden-shifting standard to the plaintiff’s ADEA age discrimination claim.
 Even if the plaintiff could provide some evidence that age was a factor in the challenged employment decision, he could not prevail unless he could prove by direct or circumstantial evidence that the employer would not have made the adverse decision but for his age.

-In Carraher v.
-Target Corp., 503 F.3d 714 (8th Cir.
-2007), the U.S. Court of Appeals for the Eighth Circuit held that age-related comments made by persons not involved in the decision to terminate an employee were not evidence of age discrimination.
-The statements at issue were: (1) a statement by a senior diversity representative who defined the company’s employees as persons who are “young and energetic;” (2) a statement by a human resources manager that “older, more experienced candidates do not have fire in the belly;” and (3) a district manager’s statement after interviewing a candidate in his mid-50’s that, “I felt like I was interviewing my dad.
+In Carraher v Target Corp, 503 F.3d 714 (8th Cir.
+2007), the U.S Court of Appeals for the Eighth Circuit held that age-related comments made by persons not involved in the decision to terminate an employee were not evidence of age discrimination.
+The statements at this issue were: (1) a statement by a senior diversity representative who defined the company’s employees as persons who are “young and energetic”; (2) a statement by a human resources manager that “older, more experienced candidates do not have fire in the belly”; and (3) a district manager’s statement after interviewing a candidate in his mid-50’s that “I felt like I was interviewing my dad.
 It felt bad.
-He should be retired.”
+He should be retired”.
 These statements were made more than five months before the plaintiff’s termination and related to the recruitment of others.
 However, they were not made by people who were involved in the decision to terminate the plaintiff.
-Therefore, the court concluded that the statements did not support a finding of age discrimination.
+Therefore, the Court concluded that the statements did not support a finding of age discrimination.